Computing well-balanced spanning trees of unweighted networks: Introduction

-The Prim's algorithm and the Kruskal's algorithm are well known algorithms for computing a minimum spanning tree of a weighted network~\citep{Bol98, New18c}.
-Although developed primarily for weighted networks, the algorithms can be readily applied to unweighted networks.
-However, the performance of these algorithms has not yet been properly explored for unweighted networks.
-In this paper, we apply the algorithms to more than a thousand real networks and compare them to different priority-first search algorithms.
+In this paper, we apply the algorithms to different synthetic graphs and more than a thousand real networks, and compare them to different priority-first search algorithms.
 We show that the structure of unweighted networks is best preserved by an algorithm using the breadth-first search node traversal.
-In particular, spanning trees computed with the breadth-first search algorithm well retain the distances between the nodes of the network\footnote{The breadth-first search algorithm is otherwise a standard approach for computing the distances between one selected node and all other nodes in an undirected network.} and exhibit power-law node degree distribution, which may be desirable in practical applications such as network visualization.
+More precisely, spanning trees computed with the breadth-first search algorithm best preserve the distances between the nodes of a network.
+Recall that other standard network measures, such as the average node degree or clustering coefficient~\cite{WS98}, are fixed by construction.
+The spanning trees are also most compact and well-balanced as measured by Wiener's index~\cite{Wie47} and Sackin's index~\cite{Sac72}.
+Such structural properties are often desirable in practical applications such as network visualization (\figref{trees}).
+Furthermore, the breadth-first search algorithm can be up to $20$ times faster and uses less memory than alternatives.

 The rest of the paper is structured as follows.
-In the following section, we first describe different algorithms for computing a spanning tree of a network.
-Next, we analyze the structure of spanning trees of synthetic graphs and, afterwards, the structure of spanning trees of real networks.
+In the following section, we first describe different algorithms for computing a spanning tree of a network, as well as different indices of tree balance and compactness.
+Next, we analyze the structure of spanning trees of synthetic graphs and then the structure of spanning trees of real networks.
 Finally, we demonstrate practical applications of spanning trees of networks.
-We conclude the paper with suggestions for future research.